Horace Mann Educators Co. Declares Quarterly Dividend of $0.31 (NYSE:HMN)

 Horace Mann Educators Co.
 (NYSE:HMN) announced a quarterly dividend on Thursday, May 27th, Zacks reports.
-Shareholders of record on Wednesday, June 16th will be paid a dividend of 0.31 per share by the insurance provider on Wednesday, June 30th.
-This represents a $1.24 annualized dividend and a yield of 3.11%.
+Stockholders of record on Wednesday, June 16th will be given a dividend of 0.31 per share by the insurance provider on Wednesday, June 30th.
+This represents a $1.24 annualized dividend and a dividend yield of 3.11%.
 The ex-dividend date is Tuesday, June 15th.

-Horace Mann Educators has raised its dividend payment by 9.1% over the last three years and has increased its dividend annually for the last 1 consecutive years.
-Horace Mann Educators has a payout ratio of 37.6% meaning its dividend is sufficiently covered by earnings.
-Analysts expect Horace Mann Educators to earn $3.28 per share next year, which means the company should continue to be able to cover its $1.24 annual dividend with an expected future payout ratio of 37.8%.
+Horace Mann Educators has raised its dividend payment by 9.1% over the last three years and has increased its dividend every year for the last 1 years.
+Horace Mann Educators has a dividend payout ratio of 37.6% indicating that its dividend is sufficiently covered by earnings.
+Equities research analysts expect Horace Mann Educators to earn $3.28 per share next year, which means the company should continue to be able to cover its $1.24 annual dividend with an expected future payout ratio of 37.8%.

-In related news, CEO Marita Zuraitis sold 3,333 shares of Horace Mann Educators stock in a transaction dated Monday, March 15th.
+In other Horace Mann Educators news, CEO Marita Zuraitis sold 3,333 shares of the stock in a transaction dated Monday, March 15th.
 The shares were sold at an average price of $43.90, for a total transaction of $146,318.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Matthew P. Sharpe sold 987 shares of Horace Mann Educators stock in a transaction dated Monday, March 15th.
-The stock was sold at an average price of $43.90, for a total transaction of $43,329.30.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Matthew P. Sharpe sold 987 shares of the stock in a transaction dated Monday, March 15th.
+The shares were sold at an average price of $43.90, for a total transaction of $43,329.30.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 8,203 shares of company stock valued at $355,503.
+Insiders have sold a total of 8,203 shares of company stock valued at $355,503 in the last three months.
 Insiders own 2.60% of the company’s stock.

-A number of research analysts have recently commented on HMN shares.
-Zacks Investment Research downgraded shares of Horace Mann Educators from a “buy” rating to a “hold” rating in a research report on Wednesday.
-Raymond James started coverage on shares of Horace Mann Educators in a research report on Thursday, February 25th.
-They issued a “market perform” rating for the company.
+HMN has been the subject of several recent analyst reports.
+Zacks Investment Research downgraded shares of Horace Mann Educators from a “buy” rating to a “hold” rating in a report on Wednesday.
+Raymond James began coverage on shares of Horace Mann Educators in a report on Thursday, February 25th.
+They set a “market perform” rating for the company.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as a multiline insurance company in the United States.
 The Company operates through five segments: Property and Casualty, Supplemental, Retirement, Life, and Corporate and Other.
 It underwrites and markets personal lines of property and casualty insurance, including personal lines automobile and property insurance products; supplemental insurance products, which includes cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term and indexed universal life insurance.